AndreTeixeira1998/overleafwiki/Configuring-SMTP-Email.md

 ## Configure

-Email can be configured via environmental vars passed to the docker container
+Email can be configured via environmental variables passed to the docker container.

+##### Sender Configuration

 * `SHARELATEX_EMAIL_FROM_ADDRESS`: **REQUIRED** - The from address e.g. `'support@mycompany.com'`
 * `SHARELATEX_EMAIL_REPLY_TO`: The reply to address e.g. `'noreply@mycompany.com'`